The Norman Conquest

 Outstanding amongst the family at this time was John Twyford, Lord Mayor of London; and Henry Twiford of Kenwick, Shropshire

-of...
-Another 40 words (3 lines of text) are included under the topic Early Tieffert Notables in all our PDF Extended History products and printed products wherever possible.
+Josiah Twyford (1640-1729), was an English potter, born in 1640 at Shelton...
+Another 91 words (6 lines of text) are included under the topic Early Tieffert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tieffert family to the New World and Oceana